 On non-performing loans (NPLs) and potential NPLs, SMBC carries out regular loan reviews to clarify handling policies and action plans, enabling it to swiftly implement measures to prevent deterioration of borrowers' business situations, support business recoveries, collect on loans, and enhance loan security.

 (5) Toward Active Portfolio Management

-SMBC makes active use of credit derivatives, loan securitization, and other instruments to proactively manage its portfolio.
+SMBC makes active use of credit derivatives, loan securitization, and other instruments to proactively and flexibly manage its portfolio to stabilize credit risk.